geronimodennis/NsSuiteQLrunner/docs/ARCHITECTURE.md

 Responsibilities:

-- Shared models such as query hints, completion items, and execution responses.
+- Shared models such as query hints, completion items, execution responses, and AI record chat messages.
 - SuiteQL catalog data such as clauses, keywords, Oracle functions, NetSuite built-ins, pseudo-columns, and bind variables.
 - Query text helpers for token replacement and string/comment stripping.
 - Constants such as row limits and sample query text.